tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/词汇表_intl_en.md

 Transcoding converts a video bitstream into another one.
 It changes the codec, resolution, bitrate, and other parameters of the bitstream for playback on different devices in various network environments.
 This feature can achieve the following:

 - Increase compatibility: transcode a source video to formats (MP4 for example) that are compatible with more types of devices for smooth playback.
-  - Increase bandwidth adaptability: transcode a source video to outputs in LD, SD, HD, and UHD.
+  - Increase bandwidth adaptability: transcode a source video to outputs in smooth, SD, HD, and UHD.
 End users can select the bitrates as appropriate for their network conditions.
   - Improved playback efficiency: The moov atom can be moved from the end of an MP4 file to its beginning, so the video can be played before it is entirely downloaded.
   - Watermarking: a watermark can be added to a video to mark video ownership or copyright.
   - Reduce bandwidth usage: use advanced encoding modes (such as H.265) for transcoding to reduce the bitrate of a video substantially with the original quality retained, thus lowering the payback bandwidth usage.